collectiveaccess/ProvidenceDocs/_source/dataModelling/introductionData.rst

 Installation Profiles
 ``````````````````````

 Installation profiles are the XML documents that create your data model and set up your database.
-Every Collective Access instance must have an installation profile.
+Every CollectiveAccess instance must have an installation profile.
 Many options are pre-loaded, but typically you need to customize one for your needs.
 Read more: :doc:`Installation Profiles <Profiles>`

 Primary Tables
 ``````````````